List of Puerto Ricans missing in action in the Korean War: Korean War

 According to the online archive "All POW-MIA Korean War Casualties," the total number of Puerto Rican casualties in the Korean War was 732.
 Out of the more than 700 casualties suffered in the war, a total of 122 Puerto Rican men were listed as Missing in Action.

 It was during the Korean War that Puerto Ricans suffered the most casualties as members of an all-Hispanic volunteer unit: the 65th Infantry Regiment.
 One of the problems the unit faced was the language difference; the common foot soldier spoke only Spanish, while the commanding officers were mostly English-speaking.
 In September 1952, the 65th Infantry was holding onto a hill known as "Outpost Kelly" until the People's Volunteer Army which had joined the North Koreans, overran the position.
 This became known as the Battle for Outpost Kelly.
 Twice, the 65th Regiment was overwhelmed by Chinese artillery and driven off.
 The Battle of Outpost Kelly accounted for 73 of the men missing in action from the total of 122.
 Out of the 73 MIAs suffered by the regiment in the month of September, 50 of them occurred on the same day: September 18.

 According to the Defense POW/MIA Accounting Agency seven Puerto Ricans who were members of the United States Marine Corps, with the exception of PFC Ramón Núñez-Juárez and PFC Manuel Perez-Pizarro who were Killed In Action.
 PFC Enrique Romero-Nieves and PFC Ramón Núñez-Juárez were awarded the Navy Cross, the second highest medal after the Medal of Honor that can be awarded by the Department of the Navy.
 Ramón Núñez-Juárez, who was listed as MIA, was posthumously awarded the medal.
 Núñez-Juárez's remains have never been recovered and a symbolic burial with full military honors was held on October 25, 1970.
-There is a headstone with his name inscribed above an empty grave in the Puerto Rico National Cemetery, located in Bayamon, Puerto Rico.
 His name and that of the others are inscribed in El Monumento de la Recordación, a monument dedicated to the Puerto Ricans who have fallen in combat, located in San Juan, Puerto Rico.